vmi/selenese-runner-java/README.md

         --cookie-filter <+RE|-RE>            filter cookies to log by RE matching the name. ("+" is passing, "-" is ignoring) --command-factory <FQCN>             register user defined command factory.
 (See Note *3) --no-exit                            don't call System.exit at end.
+        --strict-exit-code                   return strict exit code, reflected by selenese command results at end.
+(See Note *4)
      -h,--help                               show this message.

 [Note]